Hampshire County Council (HCC) became our first member to use our recently introduced Qualifications Programme Management (QPM) service.

 In their recent ServCheck employee survey they achieved a score of 73.3, which is 12 points higher than their previous measure in 2018 and 14.82 points higher than their original measure back in 2016.
 Their customer satisfaction results have shown a similar improvement with a current score of 69, an increase of 4.4 points on 2018 and an incredible 30 points up on their baseline measure in 2016.
 A really great set of results showing a really strong improvement across the board.

-Sue Hopson, The Institute’s Client Relationship Director for HCC said “These results directly link to the Institute’s structured development framework, which was developed as part of a transitional project that the Shared Services Partnership have been undergoing over the last 4 years.
+Sue Hopson, The Institute’s Client Development Director for HCC said “These results directly link to the Institute’s structured development framework, which was developed as part of a transitional project that the Shared Services Partnership have been undergoing over the last 4 years.
 It is fantastic to see the tangible difference that Sean and his team have been able to make, fully utilising their Institute membership to support them on this journey.”

 Jo Martin, HCC’s Training and Culture Manager adds “For our staff, it’s made a significant difference, they’re seeing real value in us investing in them and making sure they have the right opportunities to deliver the best customer service.”